Sub-Laplacian eigenvalue bounds on CR manifolds: Preliminaries

 and the brackets denote the scalar product in the sense of the Webster metric.
 By the CR version of Green's formula

 we see that this operator is formally self-adjoint.
 In particular, its resolvent set is not empty.
 Using the compact Sobolev embedding together with the sub-ellipticity hypothesis, it is straightforward to conclude that its resolvent is compact and the spectrum is discrete.
-By the same Green's formula, it coincides with the spectrum of the Dirichlet form $\int\abs{\nabla_b u}^2\mathit{dVol}_\theta$.
+By the same Green's formula, it coincides with the spectrum of the Dirichlet form $\int\abs{\nabla_b u}^2\mathit{dVol}_\theta$, viewed as a form on smooth functions on $M$.

-If a manifold $M$ is non-compact, then we assume that the sub-Laplacian is defined on smooth functions that, in addition to the Neumann boundary hypothesis~\eqref{neumann}, are compactly supported.
-As is known, such an operator is closable in the space of $L_2$-integrable functions, and its counting function $N_\theta(\lambda)$ is defined as
+If a manifold $M$ is non-compact, then we assume that the sub-Laplacian is defined on $C^\infty$-smooth functions that, in addition to the Neumann boundary hypothesis~\eqref{neumann}, are compactly supported.
+As is known, such an operator is closable in the space of $L_2$-integrable functions, and its counting function $N_\theta(\lambda)$ can be defined as

-where $V$ is a subspace in the domain of definition.
-Moreover, the eigenvalues of such an operator are precisely the jump points of the counting function,
+where $V$ is a subspace formed by smooth functions.
+We assume that the supremum over the empty set equals zero.
+The eigenvalues of such an operator are precisely the jump points of the counting function,

 We refer to~\cite{GNY}, where the details on a more general setting can be found.